8.4 Promoting culture and cultural participation

 - Further support was allocated to the programme “Culture”.

-The Ministry of Education, Culture, Sport and Youth either through the educational system or through the Cultural Services Department promotes awareness of the national and European cultural heritage.
-As of 1st January 2011, the Ministry of Education, Culture, Sport and Youth participates in the Cultural Routes programme of the Council of Europe and the Enlarged Partial Agreement on Cultural Routes (EPA) of the Council of Europe established in April 2011.
+As mentioned in the Ministry of Education,, Sport and Youth (MOEC) 2020 Annual Report, the MOEC either through the educational system or through the Cultural Services Department promotes awareness of the national and European cultural heritage.
+As of 1st January 2011, the Ministry of Education,, Sport and Youth participates in the Cultural Routes programme of the Council of Europe.
+The Cultural Routes Programme considers that cultural routes are significant tools for the development of intercultural dialogue, cultural rapprochement, sustainable cultural development, and the promotion of cultural tourism.

-In 2017, Cyprus and Denmark hosted the European Capital of Culture institution.
-Aarhus was the city in Denmark that shared the title with Pafos in 2017.
-The management committee of the European Capital of Culture competition in Cyprus was the Ministry of Education, Culture, Sport and Youth of the Republic of Cyprus.
-The Programme of Events of Pafos2017 was built around three basic themed programme lines: Myth and Religion, World Travellers and Stages of the Future.
+In 2017, Cyprus and Denmark held the title of the European Capital of Culture.
+Aarhus was the city in Denmark that shared the title with Pafos.
+The Programme of Events of Pafos2017 was built around three basic theme lines: Myth and Religion, World Travellers and Stages of the Future.
 The Cultural Services promoted a large number of activities in the domain of Popular Culture.

 Several actions for raising awareness on cultural heritage take place in the context of formal education as well.
-The 42th Pancyprian Symposium ASPnet took place between 4th and 5th of April, 2019 at Omodos, with the participation of about 300 students and teachers of Primary and Secondary Education from schools in Cyprus and Greece.
+The UNESCO Associated Schools Network (ASPnet) was established in Cyprus since the school year 1969/1970, under the supervision of the Ministry of Education,, Sport and Youth.
+It aims at promoting UNESCO's goals for young people.
+The ASPnet includes public and private primary and secondary schools, which engage in a variety of ways, such as by organizing conferences and participating in events hosted by other schools abroad.
+For the school year 2018 /2019, the general theme around which the ASPnet schools in Cyprus were active was: "World Citizenship and Education for Cultural Heritage".
+In the context of its implementation, the 42th Pancyprian Symposium ASPnet took place between 4th and 5th of April, 2019 at Omodos, with the participation of about 300 students and teachers of Primary and Secondary Education from schools in Cyprus and Greece.
 The subject of the symposium was "Cultural Heritage: knowledge, development, evolution".
 During the workshops, students had the opportunity to broaden their knowledge of lesser-known aspects of cultural heritage, to develop skills for its preservation and to experience alternative methods of learning, personal development and active participation in the community.

-The Cyprus Research Centre (C.R.C.) was founded in 1964 with the aim of enabling Cypriot and overseas scholars to research the history and civilisation of Cyprus and to have the conclusions of the relevant research published on a systematic basis.
-The C.R.C. has a specialised library covering the history and civilisation not only of Cyprus but also that of Greece, Europe and the Middle East in general.
+The Cyprus Research Centre (CRC) was founded in 1964 with the aim of enabling Cypriot and overseas scholars to research the history and civilisation of Cyprus and to have the conclusions of the relevant research published on a systematic basis.
+Research programmes are connected with the most fundamental aspects of Cypriot studies, that is on the history, folklore, linguistics, literature, ethnography and sociology of Cyprus.
+The CRC. has a specialised library covering the history and civilisation not only of Cyprus but also that of Greece, Europe and the Middle East in general.